 Read the personal stories of farming women and women homesteaders

 Here are some favorite Rethink:Rural articles about leading ladies on farms and homesteads in the Southern United States.
-[We will add links to each of these before publishing this article.]
 You can trust that we’ll be adding more to this list as time goes on:

 - Amy Fewell, a mom who left her hectic lifestyle for a healthier, more natural environment after her son was diagnosed with asthma.